KidkArolis/space-router/README.md

 ### `data(pattern)`

 Exchange a route pattern to the array of data associated with this route.
 Useful when implementing a stateless pattern, where current route state is stored in a central store, and rendering logic needs to look up the component(s) associated with the given route.

-## Missing features

-Space router **does not** do the following yet:

-- support custom root/base url when using pushState
-- support canceling transitions via a confirmation

-[Post an issue](https://github.com/KidkArolis/space-router/issues/new) and I might add these features.